LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/VSTS_CheatSheet.md

    - Commit often

 ### Submit a PR
-Upon completion, Push your code up to VSTS
+Upon completion, Push your code up to Azure DevOps
-  - Go back to VSTS
+  - Go back to Azure DevOps
   - Select "Code"
   - You will see a notification at the top that says "you updated {BranchName} just now -- create a pull request"
   - select the Pull Request link in that message